-You can’t come to Guanajuato without pausing to appreciate the Juarez Theatre that sprouts up from the center of town.
-Built in the late 1800’s, the tall columns of the ornate structure helps to give the city somewhat of a European flair.
+You can’t come to Guanajuato without pausing to appreciate the famed Juarez Theatre, sprouting up from the center of town.
+Built in the late 1800s, the tall columns of the ornate structure help to give Guanajuato a European flair.

-Today you can take a quick stroll to self-tour around the inside.
-But it is still an active theatre.
-So if you happen to be in Guanajuato while a performance is taking place, we suggest to simply get concert tickets instead of self-tour entry tickets.
+Today you can take a quick stroll to self-tour around the inside the theatre.
+But Teatro Juarez is an active theatre too.
+So if you happen to be in Guanajuato while a performance is taking place, consider getting actual concert tickets instead of self-tour entry tickets.

-13) Go Rowboating Around Presa de la Olla
+15) Go Rowboating around Presa de la Olla

-A fun daytime diversion in Guanajuato is to take a quick paddle on the boats around Presa de la Olla.
+A fun thing to do in Guanajuato on a nice day is to take a quick paddle on the boats around Presa de la Olla.
 Stroll a bit outside of the city center and you’ll eventually come across a park surrounding the presa (dam).
 It’s here that you can rent rowboats to paddle around the manmade lake.